-RAIL fares from Swindon remain some of the highest in the country despite promises from First Great Western that they are doing all they can to keep prices low.
+RAIL fares from Swindon remain some of the highest in the country despite promises from First Great Western that they are doing all they can to

-The arrival of this month’s hike in rail fares saw a season ticket to London go up by nearly £200, and this week it has been revealed that per mile Swindon is in the top 10 of rail fare prices in the country.
+The arrival of this month’s hike in rail fares saw a season ticket to London go up by nearly £200, and this week it has been revealed that per mile Swindon is in the top 10 of rail fare prices in

 The Association of Train Operating Companies who operates services between 2,500 stations has carried out a break down of rail prices across the country.